aerubanov/aerubanov/README.md

 ## I`m working on/learn now
 - JAX
 - Transformer arhitecture and NLP-related topics
-- Extructed stuctured data from unstructured documents using Knowledge Graps and LLMs
+- Stuctured data extraction from unstructured documents using Knowledge Graps and LLMs
 - Contributing to [pymc](https://github.com/pymc-devs/pymc)

 ## What I want to learn